Rusty Nail Cocktail

-Based on Scotch Whisky, the Rusty Nail has once been one of the most popular cocktails in the United States.
-Today, it's a cocktail you will rarely find on bar menus.
+Based on Scotch Whisky and Drambuie, the Rusty Nail once has been one of the most popular cocktails in the United States.
+Today, it's a cocktail you rarely find on bar menus.

 Rusty Nail cocktail

-The Rusty Nail is a cocktail based on Scotch Whisky mixed with a liqueur also based on Scotch.
+The Rusty Nail is the ultimate Scotch Cocktail.
+The high-proof drink is made of two ingredients, Scotch and a Scotch liqueur called Drambuie.
 Sounds too one-dimensional?
 Well, it doesn't have to be.

 Rusty Nail cocktail